nowamasa/buildit-exercise/ReadMe.md

 * Cross browser testing e.g. download IE Virtual box VMs and test in IE10+
 * A few more unit tests for higher coverage
+* Minify js compile (via a webpack.prod.config) and scss compile.
+Add script to package.json to run minified build.
+* Add functional browser tests using, for example cucumber and protractor
 * Show day of week in forecast date headers
 * Display further weather data e.g. detailed views when clicking on time forecast
 * Add package scripts to implement hot reloading on sass and js file changes
-* Minify js compile (via a webpack.prod.config) and scss compile.
-Add script to package.json to run minified build
-* Add functional browser tests using, for example cucumber and protractor
-* Dockerfile for docker container app deployment